-BESTPRAC is a COST Targeted Network that gathers administrative, financial and legal staff at universities and research-driven institutions who are carrying out different tasks to support transnational external competition based (in particular EU funded) research projects.
+BESTPRAC was a COST Targeted Network, operated between 2014 and 2019,that gathered administrative, financial and legal staff at universities and research-driven institutions who are carrying out different tasks to support transnational external competition based (in particular EU funded) research projects.

-The network serves as a platform for exchanging experiences, sharing and developing best practices, encouraging knowledge sharing, knowledge transfer and increasing efficiency in these fields.
+The network served as a platform for exchanging experiences, sharing and developing best practices, encouraging knowledge sharing, knowledge transfer and increasing efficiency in these fields.

 BESTPRAC activities can be divided into three groups: Working groups, Training schools and Short-term mobilities.

-Virág Zsár, Coordinator of the Division for International Cooperation is involved in the action as Vice-Leader of Working Group 1 focusing on administrative issues related to the preparation of research and innovation projects.
-Our colleagues generally take part in the preparation, implementation and follow up of BESTPRAC meetings, compilation of useful materials as well as through the cross-cutting groups, for paving the way for the sustainment of the action.
+Virág Zsár, Coordinator of the Division for International Cooperation was involved in the action as Vice-Leader of Working Group 1 focusing on administrative issues related to the preparation of research and innovation projects.
+Our colleagues generally took part in the preparation, implementation and follow up of BESTPRAC meetings, compilation of useful materials as well as through the cross-cutting groups, in paving the way for the sustainment of the action.